AstroNik/python-shopping-bot/README.md

 # Python Shopping Bot

-Use Cases are for Amazon and Besbuy
+Use Cases are for Amazon and Bestbuy

 Because of Computer Part Storage and the difficulty to purchase products I create a bot that could potentailly buy products for you.